 Applying for a passport can be stressful.
-Many travelers want to know: why do passports get denied?
-What can you do if you get a passport denial letter?
-There are many reasons a passport denial can happen.
-We can help you avoid a passport denial or passport delays in processing.
+Many travelers want to know, “Why does a passport get denied?”
+What should you do if you receive a passport denial letter?
+There are many reasons for a denial of a passport.
+We can help you avoid a passport denial or delay in passport in processing.

 The passport denial process is time-consuming.
 If you apply for a passport and it gets denied, suspended, or delayed, you will get a letter from the U.S. Department of State Passport Agency.
-The passport denial letter will explain the issue and how you can resolve it.
-You may also get an email with the denied passport explanation but that depends on if you include a valid email address on your passport application.
+The passport denial letter will explain the issue and how to resolve it.
+You may also receive an email with the denied passport explanation if you include a valid email address on your passport application.

 Passport Photos: The passport photo must meet the strict guidelines set by the U.S. Department of State.
 Use a trusted passport photo tool like the Passport Photo Creator to take the perfect passport photo.
 Non-compliant passport photos are the #1 reason for passport denials.

-Child Support: Child support payments in arrears of $2500 or more will cause your passport denial or delay in processing.
+Child Support: Child support payments in arrears of $2500 or more will cause a passport denial or delay in processing.

-Signature: Your signature should match on all documents.
-Make sure you sign your passport book.
+Signature: Your signature should match on all submitted documents.
+Don’t forget to sign your passport book.

-Missing Documents: Missing application forms, name change documents, divorce decrees, marriage certificates, and any other legal documents missing will cause your passport to be delayed or denied.
-Make sure you follow all of the instructions for the passport type you need.
+Missing Documents: Missing application forms, name change documents, divorce decrees, marriage certificates, and any other legal documents that are not included will cause your passport to be delayed or denied.
+Make sure you follow all of the instructions for the specific passport type you are requesting.

-Passport Book Damage: If your passport is damaged, you should consider applying for a new replacement passport.
+Passport Book Damage: If your passport is damaged, it cannot be used to submit for an adult renewal or serve as proof of US citizenship.
+You will be required to apply for a new passport.
 You should include a statement of damage regarding your damaged passport.

 Identification: Make sure you have a valid ID and other ID documentation.
-Your birth certificate should also be provided for most passport application types.
+Your state driver’s license meets this requirement for most passport application types.

 Birth Certificate: Your long-form birth certificate is required for most passport applications.
 This should be the raised seal with your vital stats and original signatures OR a certified copy of a long-form birth certificate.

-Probation or Felony: You should check with your probation officer if you think applying for a passport will be an issue.
+Probation or Felony: You should check with your probation officer prior to applying for a passport to avoid issues.
 If you were convicted of a felony, you may still be eligible for a passport.
 Felons are usually disqualified if they have federal arrest warrants or if they are forbidden by court order to leave the country.
-You may need to apply for a passport to see if you get a passport denial letter for these circumstances.